-Today, we’re pleased to announce support for attribute-based access control (ABAC) a new integration with AWS Single Sign-On.
+Today, we’re pleased to announce support for attribute-based access control (ABAC) a new integration with AWS Identity and Access Management.
 ABAC builds upon our existing collaboration and IDaaS solutions for AWS.
-The new integration enables enterprises to achieve ABAC for secure authentication and authorization to multiple AWS accounts when using AWS SSO.
+The new integration enables enterprises to achieve ABAC for secure authentication and authorization to multiple AWS accounts when using AWS IAM.

 - Help mutual customers enable fine-grained authorization